-This is a tough one because there is no formula per se; nonetheless, we do have a guideline: Take the indicated remedy in a 30C potency 4 times a day for two or three days, and here’s how to do that: Drop one or two pellets of the remedy into a small bottle of spring water (pour some of the water off the top first because these bottles tend to be over-filled), succuss (pound the bottle into your opposite palm) five times before each dose; a dose is a sip; OR, you can pour a capful from your bottle into half a cup of water, stir, sip, pour the rest of the cup out.
-Try to use disposable cups for this.
-Here is a youtube video showing how to do the thing I just described:
+This is a tough one because there is no formula per se; nonetheless, we do have a guideline: Take the indicated remedy in a 30C potency 3 or 4 times a day for two or three days, and here’s how to do that: Drop one or two pellets of the remedy into a small bottle of spring water (pour some of the water off the top first because these bottles tend to be over-filled), succuss (pound the bottle into your opposite palm) five times before each dose; a dose is a sip; OR, you can pour water into a disposable cup, drop a remedy pellet in, and stir vigorously before each dose/sip.
+Stir with a straw or plastic spoon, not with the good silverware.
+Here is a youtube video showing how to do the things I just described:

 (P.S., no need to wait for the pellets to melt before dosing).